-Consolidating the plethora of documentation into one user friendly summary document complicates planning, decision making and management.
-The IDF will strive to transform the current policy framework into one summary document that is integrated, coherent, strategic and user friendly.
+Consolidating the plethora of documentation into one user friendly summary document current policy framework into one summary document that is integrated, coherent, strategic and user friendly.

 The current policy framework is fragmented and incoherent in nature as it is comprised of a plethora of documents, often very technical and detailed, undertaken at different times with different briefs and objectives.